 The integrated AMD Radeon Graphics offers support for external monitors of up to 4K resolution, which is useful for giving presentations or while multitasking on a bigger screen.

-The resolution of the web camera is not exceptional but such a device features adequate capabilities for virtual audio and video meetings as it is able to deliver a reasonable level of clarity and natural colors.
+The resolution of the web camera is not exceptional, but such a device features adequate capabilities for virtual audio and video meetings, as it can deliver a reasonable level of clarity and natural colors.

 The EliteBook 845 G8 is built with productivity and connectivity in mind.